epfl-si/jahia2wp/docs/INSTALL_DETAILED.md

 ## Initial setup (details of `make bootstrap-local`)

-You have to define locally the environment variable `WP_ENV`, with the name of the environment you will use on C2C infra (or use '`test`' if you plan to work locally exclusively).
+You have to define locally the environment variable `WP_ENV`, with the name of the environment you will use on C2C infra (or just stick with the examples and use '`your-env`' if you plan to work locally exclusively).

 This variable is **really** important, since it is used by multiple scripts (make, docker-compose, python), in multiple places (local machine, container, C2C environment).